Brown, fawn, black, red

 2. They Have Two Settings: Full-Speed and Asleep

-You’ll be amazed at how much energy these little balls of fur can have, as it seems like they never stop playing or sprinting around the backyard.
+You’ll be amazed at how much energy the Golden Dox has, as it seems like they never stop playing or sprinting around the backyard.

 However, their zoomies stop just as quickly as they start.
 These dogs love to cuddle up next to you on the couch, and they can spend hours watching TV at your side.